 Keywords purchased Yokozuna from Silicon Studio Corporation to build out its gaming and consumer analytics offering.

-The models can be used to predict the likelihood of players abandoning a game and the likelihood of them making in-game purchases.
+The models predict the likelihood of players abandoning a game and the likelihood of them making in-game purchases.

 Keywords has also acquired Canada-based Snowed In Studios and Hollywood-based Blindlight.